openkfw/TruBudget/.github/CONTRIBUTING.md

 When we make a significant decision in how to write code, or how to maintain the project and what we can or cannot support, we will document it using [Architecture Decision Records (ADR)].
-Take a look at the [doc/architecture/decisions] directory for existings ADRs.
+Take a look at the [doc/architecture/decisions] directory for existing ADRs.
 If you have a question around how we do things, check to see if it is documented there.
 If it is _not_ documented there, please ask us - chances are you're not the only one wondering.
 Of course, also feel free to challenge the decisions by starting a discussion on [Gitter] or by opening a new [github issue].